18F/dtmo-hugo/content/handbook/travel-tdy/travel101.md

 # TDY Travel 101

+Temporary Duty Travel (TDY) is all official travel between 1-180 days, though a typical TDY trip is around a week.

 ## 1. Booking travel

 - [Create an authorization](../create-authorization/)
+- Estimate your expenses
 - Book a flight, train, or rental car
 - Book lodging
-- Estimate your expenses
 - Combining official & personal travel
-- Frequent Traveler Programs
 - Review and submit your authorization